 FLIR E8 XT Thermal Imaging Camera

-The FLIR E8 and the FLIR E8 XT are excellent cameras, but they’re expensive, each over $3,000.
-The FLIR E8 XT is slightly more affordable than its counterpart, so we’ll focus on that one.
+The FLIR E8 and the FLIR E8 XT are excellent cameras but expensive, each over $3,000.
+The FLIR E8 XT is slightly more affordable than its counterpart, so we’ll focus on that.

 It’s a trigger-style, handheld infrared thermal imaging camera that can upload your images to multiple devices via Bluetooth, Wi-Fi, or USB cable connections.
-It also has very good battery life and can seek thermal conditions with ease.
+It also has very good battery life and can easily seek thermal conditions.

 While it’s a bit pricey, it’s arguably the best value on our list.